leftlogic/ffconf/src/articles/2024-speaker-announcement-4.md

 date: "2024-07-10T12:00:00"
 ---

-We're proud to announce our next speaker joining us for FFConf 2024.
+We're proud to have Amy Hupe joining our ever growing family of FFConf speakers.

+This marks the halfway mark of speaker and session announcements.
+Do you have your [ticket yet](https://ffconf.org/tickets)?

 <div class="image-and-text">